 Step 1: Put your pet in a carrier cage or other enclosure.
 Remove all the accessories, toys, dishes, and the repticarpet for cleaning.

-Step 2: Beat the rug against a wastebasket to dislodge any food pieces and loose poop.
-This way, you can do away with the extra stuff immediately.
+Step 2: Beat the rug against a wastebasket to dislodge any

 Step 3: Rinse the reptile carpet thoroughly under a faucet or leave it to soak in a pail of water.
 Do whatever works best for you, but remember to use cold water to keep the carpet from shrinking.
 Make sure to allow it to soak in the water thoroughly.